 If you want to invest in a REIT broker today, your first port of call will bed to find a reliable broker.
 This is because your chosen REIT will be represented by an ETF instrument, which in turn, you’ll need to purchase from an FCA-regulated trading platform.
 Not only do you need to ensure that your chosen broker offers your preferred REIT ETF, but you also need to look at commissions, ongoing fees, supported payment methods, and customer support.

-With this in mind, below you will find three popular UK brokers that allow you to invest or trade UK REITs in a cost-effective manner.
+With this in mind, below you will find three popular UK brokers that allow you to invest or trade UK REITs:

 eToro is an online broker that is regulated by the FCA and partnered with the FSCS.
 This means that your funds are safe at all times – with the first £85,000 protected from a brokerage collapse.
 In particular, eToro is popular with those that are new to online investing.

-This is because the platform is super-easy to use – so you don’t need to have any prior investing knowledge to get started.
+This is because the platform is convenient – so you don’t need to have any prior investing knowledge to get started.
 In terms of its REIT offering, eToro hosts over 150+ ETFs.
 Many of these give you access to the UK and international REIT space, with minimum investments start at just $50 per fund.
 Additionally, eToro is a fee-free broker.

-After going through the simple registration process at eToro, you can instantly deposit funds with your UK debit/credit card.
+After going through the registration process at eToro, you can deposit funds with your UK debit/credit card.
 E-wallets such as Paypal, Skrill, and Neteller are also supported – as are UK bank accounts.
-The minimum deposit stands at just $200 – which is about £160.
+The minimum deposit stands at just $10 – which is about £7.60.
 Finally, you can access eToro via its main online website or through its native investment app.
 Available on both iOS and Android, this allows you to buy and sell assets while on the move.

 Although most investors will choose to invest in REITs via a traditional ETF, CFD platforms like Plus500 allow you to engage in short-term ‘trading’.
 Put simply, this means that you will need to decide whether you think the REIT will increase (buy order) or decrease (sell order) in value.